rkulla/pydiction/README.md

 ============================
 You can skip this section if you don't plan to add more modules to complete-dict yourself.
 Consult complete-dict to see if it already has the modules you intend to use.

 This is the Python script used to create the "complete-dict" Vim dictionary file.
-I have created and bundled a default complete-dict for your use.
+I have curated and bundled a default complete-dict for your use.
 I created it using a Linux system, so there won't be many real win32 specific modules in it.
 You're free to run pydiction.py to add or upgrade as many modules as you need.
 The dictionary file will still work if you're using windows, but it won't complete win32 related modules unless you tell it to.

 USAGE: At a command prompt, run: